jaymaki1988/azure-network-protocols/README.md

 <img src="https://i.imgur.com/OaJuSOl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once PowerShell is open.
 Type ping and paste or type the Private IP address from VM2.
-You should see a reply from VM2 and activity from Wire Shark.
-On Wire Shark, you shoulcd see the source from VM1's IP address to the destination, which is VM2's IP address.
+You should see a reply from VM2 and activity from Wireshark.
+On Wireshark, you shoulcd see the source from VM1's IP address to the destination, which is VM2's IP address.
 The next line is the reply from VM2 being the source and VM1 being the destination.
 </p>
 <br />